-Placer County, along with their planning consultant team and local community organizations, is evaluating the feasibility of a potential multigenerational community center in the Auburn area.
+Placer County, along with their planning consultant team and local community organizations, evaluated the feasibility of a potential multigenerational community center in the Auburn area.
 The center would support programs, events, and activities for a wide range of ages, abilities, and community needs through joint partnering of community-based organizations.
 This feasibility study is intended to determine the need and evaluate opportunities and constraints for a community center facility through a deliberate process of investigation, analysis, and concept development.

 After many meetings and several community workshops, the study process has resulted in two potential multigenerational center concepts in North Auburn.
-Both envision community program components that support enrichment of the spirit, mind and body.
+Both envision community program components that support the enrichment of the spirit, mind and body.
 A senior center, teen center, youth programs, childcare and café are potential elements meant to enrich the spirit.
 Classrooms, conference spaces, arts and technology labs support the mind.
 Fitness-oriented spaces and other potential recreation programming areas provide for the body.

 Concept 1: Placer County Government Center

 The first concept is based on a new community center facility, custom designed and constructed at the Placer County Government Center in North Auburn and operated through a joint partnership of community organizations.
 This approach takes advantage of potentially available County land and complimentary County functions and employee population at the government center.
 This concept is intended to include the program elements mentioned in the description above as well as potential black box theatre space.